TugboatQA/docs/tutorials/drupal7/index.md

 ## Tugboat Configuration

 The Tugboat configuration is managed by a YAML file at `.tugboat/config.yml` in the git repository.
-Below is a basic Drupal 7 configuration, with inline documentation.
+Below is a basic Drupal 7 configuration with comments to explain what is going on.
+Use it as a starting point, and customize it as needed for your own installation.

 ```yaml
 services: